Free webinar · Jun 11: Boost your profitability by controlling site costs. Save your spot →

 Exporting in FIEBDC-2 instead of FIEBDC-3.
 Some modern programs have trouble importing the FIEBDC-2 version.
 Always export in FIEBDC-3 unless the recipient specifically requests another version.

-Special character issues.
+Trouble with special characters.
 If the characters appear as strange symbols when importing the BC3 into another program, the problem is the encoding.
 Repeat the export with UTF-8 encoding.

 TrowelApp is Presto's natural complementary platform in Spain.
-The usual workflow of many Spanish construction companies is: estimate in Presto → export to BC3 → import into TrowelApp → manage the project from TrowelApp.
+The usual workflow for many Spanish construction companies is: estimate in Presto → export to BC3 → import into TrowelApp → manage the project from TrowelApp.

 Frequently asked questions